DFHack/dfhack/docs/Scripts.rst

 =============
 If any (live) units are starving, very thirsty, or very drowsy, the game will be paused and a warning shown and logged to the console.
-Use with the `scripts/repeat` command for regular checks.
+Use with the `repeat` command for regular checks.

 Use ``warn-starving all`` to display a list of all problematic units.